TwBurn/cdi-docs/ma_cbnd.md

 # C-BINDING MPEG AUDIO

 > This document is a manual conversion from the scanned ma_cbnd.pdf.
 Notes by the creator of this document are listed in quote sections like this one.
 >
 > Please refer to the Green Book description of the corresponding `MA_` function for complete information on function parameters and behaviour.
 >
-> The original document is

-(C) Copyright 1993, Philips Consumer Electronics B.V.
+> The original document is &copy; Copyright 1993, Philips Consumer Electronics B.V.

 ## Table of contents

 - [`ma_abort()`](#ma_abort-abort-the-currently-executed-play) Abort the currently executed play
 - [`ma_close()`](#ma_close-free-the-used-audio-descriptor) Free the used audio descriptor
 - [`ma_cntrl()`](#ma_cntrl-select-stream-number-and-attenuator-settings) Select stream number and attenuator settings